Skip to Content

 9. WORKLOAD AND REPORTING PROCEDURES

-1. The initial workload report is available electronically to chairs or directors and deans following the 12th day of each fall and spring semester.
-Deans and chairs or directors are responsible for reviewing the report and identifying errors, omissions, and justifications to ensure faculty workload is in compliance (i.e., each faculty member generates enough workload credits to justify their FTE under the faculty workload policy).
+1. The initial workload report will be available electronically to chairs or directors and deans following the 12th day of each fall and spring semester.
+Deans and chairs or directors will be responsible for reviewing the report and identifying errors, omissions, and justifications to ensure faculty workload is in compliance (i.e., each faculty member generates enough workload credits to justify their FTE under the faculty workload policy).

-2. Upon notification by Faculty and Academic Resources, the final and approved workload report is available to deans, chairs, directors, and the chair of the Faculty Senate via the online workload reporting system.
-Chairs or directors will remind faculty members that individual workload reports are available in the Faculty Qualifications System.
+2. Upon notification by Faculty and Academic Resources, the final and approved workload report will be available to deans, chairs, directors, and the chair of the Faculty Senate via the online workload reporting system.
+Chairs or directors will remind faculty members that individual workload reports will be available in the Faculty Qualifications System.
 A copy of the entire academic unit report or a summary report will be provided by the chair or director to the academic unit’s personnel committee.

 1. Reviewers of this PPS include the following: